Configuring a Microsoft SQL Server backup

 Now it’s time to choose what operation you want to perform.
 Select Database Backup:

 The next page allows you to configure the most important parameters.
-You have to specify the folder where you want to save the backup file and its name.
+You have to specify the folder on the SQL Server where you want to save the backup file and its name.
 You can also enable compression if you wish:

 Another set of options to customize your backup.
 The default settings are good for the most common scenarios: